seppkurt/weather-for-kids/README.md

 ## 🚀 Installation

+### For Tidbyt Display (Recommended)

+1. Copy the `weather_for_kids.star` file to your Tidbyt apps directory
+2. Configure the app with your Home Assistant settings:
+   - Home Assistant URL
+   - Long-lived access token
+   - Entity IDs for temperature and rain forecast
+3. The app will update automatically

+### For AppDaemon (Alternative)

 1. Copy the `app.py` file to your AppDaemon apps directory
 2. Add the configuration to your `apps.yaml` file
 3. Restart AppDaemon